-As noted above in qualitative studies by Jones and Gregory (2010) and Coomber et al. (2018) small size was a characteristic of existing warning labels that participants in their research considered to reduce the effectiveness of current voluntray warnings.
+As noted above in qualitative studies by Jones and Gregory (2010) and Coomber et al. (2018) the small size of existing warning labels was considered by participants to reduce the effectiveness of current voluntary warnings.

-In their literature review on the effectiveness of alcohol warning labels, Wilkinson et al. (2009) note that alcohol warning labels represent a small proportion of the size of an overall label and have not been designed for impact.
-They cite a number of papers from research on tobacco warnings that smokers are more likely to recall larger warnings than they are smaller warnings.
+In their literature review on the effectiveness of alcohol warning labels, Wilkinson et al. (2009) note that alcohol warning labels represent a small proportion of the size of an overall label and they have not been designed for impact.
+They cite a number of papers from research on tobacco warnings noting that smokers are more likely to recall larger warnings than they are smaller warnings.
 They further note that larger warnings have impacts on judgements and behavioural intent and these are discussed in later sections of this report.
-In the literature reviews by Scholes-Balog et al. (2012) and Hassan and Shiu (2018a) size as a design element was not discussed.